maxtoroq/maxtoroq.github.io/_posts/2014-02-20-why-aspnet-mvc-routing-sucks.md

 }
 ```

 <del>Why do I need to specify "reviews" in the route prefix, if I could just take that information from the controller name?
-Same with parameter name and constraint.</del> <ins class="update"><strong>Update:</strong> Can use {controller} instead, but cannot avoid repeating the parameter name and type.</ins>
+Same with parameter name and constraint.</del> <ins>**Update:** Can use {controller} instead, but cannot avoid repeating the parameter name and type.</ins>

 Problem: Performance
 --------------------